- There are two types of sin described in the Bible: unintentional sin and intentional sin.

 As you may or may not know, unintentional sin does not lead to death—it is not a mortal sin since it was not committed directly against God.
 However, the other type of sin does lead to death.
 The second type of sin is well… you guessed it—the intentional kind.
 Only intentional sin leads to death:

 Intentional sin is greater than unintentional sin because this sin is against God.
 Remember the law of Moses: “But if your heart turns away [from God] and you do not hear, but are led astray to bow down to other gods and serve them, I declare to you today that you shall perish” (Deut.
 30:17-18).
 Therefore, intentional sin is where one breaks covenant with God—knowingly and willfully in order to bow down to another god.
+In short, their heart has completely turned away from God.

 Even the New Testament is clear about these two types of sin: